This Day In Writing History

 As he approaches the location of the bombing, Amad finally reconsiders his extremist beliefs and decides that God doesn't want him to kill anyone.
 He and Jack return home to New Jersey.

 John Updike is rightfully considered to be one of the greatest writers of his generation.
-His works have won him over two dozen awards, including his two Pulitzer Prizes.
+He won over two dozen awards, including his two Pulitzer Prizes.
 He died of lung cancer in January 2009 at the age of 76.

 Quote Of The Day

-Today's video features a 2008 interview with John Updike on the craft of fiction.
+Today's video features a 90-minute interview with John Updike on CSPAN-2's Book TV.
 Enjoy!